Skip to content

 model

-Use a custom embedding model.
+Use a custom embedding model or a specific KeyBERT Backend.
 The following backends are currently supported: * SentenceTransformers * 🤗 Transformers * Flair * Spacy * Gensim * USE (TF-Hub) You can also pass in a string that points to one of the following sentence-transformers models: * https://www.sbert.net/docs/pretrained_models.html

 'all-MiniLM-L6-v2'